twistlock/sample-code/powershell/README.md

   * $request = Your Twistlock Console address with an image name or search term in 'search'
     * You can omit the entire '?search=<image>' clause if you want to return all images
 * Base_image_finder.ps1:
-  * Change the $tlconsole variable to your Twistlock Console's API URL
+  * Change the $tlconsole variable to your Twistlock Console's API URL.
+Line #54
   * Provide the name of the image to be used as the base image when comparing against all images within Twistlock.
 For example localhost:5000/alpine:latest

 After making changes run: